matrix-org/matrix-spec-proposals/proposals/2881-message-attachments.md

 ```
 If [MSC2398: proposal to allow mxc:// in the "a" tag within messages](https://github.com/matrix-org/matrix-doc/pull/2398) will be merged before this, we can replace `http` urls to direct `mxc://` urls, for support servers, that don't allow downloads without authentication and have other restrictions.

+This way will give less "spam" for room, because when user sends message with 20 attachments, it will send only one event to room, instead of 21 like in main implementation.
+But it have worse fallback, than main implementation.

-2. Alternative can be embedding images (and other media types) into message body via html tags, but this will make extracting and stylizing of the attachments harder.
+2. Second alternative can be embedding images (and other media types) into message body via html tags to "body" field, but this will make extracting and stylizing of the attachments harder.

 3. Next alternative is reuse [MSC1767: Extensible events in Matrix](https://github.com/matrix-org/matrix-doc/pull/1767) for attaching and grouping media attachments, but in current state it requires only one unique type of content per message, so we can't attach, for example, two `m.image` items into one message.
 Maybe, instead of separate current issue, we can extend [MSC1767](https://github.com/matrix-org/matrix-doc/pull/1767) via converting `content` to array, to allow adding several items of same type to one message.